 Also, salt can be a good natural source of fluoride.
 In fact, salt fluoridation is the cheapest method for preventing tooth decay.

 Last, but not least, beverages containing fluoridated water can significantly increase your daily fluoride intake.

 Actually, most people in the United States consume adequate amounts of fluoride through food and fluoridated tap water.

-Should I use toothpaste with fluoride to meet my daily needs?
+Should I use toothpaste with fluoride to meet my needs?

 Most toothpastes contain fluoride.
 Fluoride during brushing is well absorbed.
 Fluoride from toothpaste is more effective for preventing cavities, as compared to fluoride from drinking enriched water.

 It’s vital to avoid drinking water or even using mouthwash after brushing.
 You want to leave toothpaste’s fluoride as long as possible on your teeth.